xerolinux/XeroHub/content/posts/pacman-update/index.md

 paru/yay: error while loading shared libraries: libalpm.so.14: cannot open shared object file: No such file or directory
 ```

 Just in case you use an **AUR** helper, you will need to either recompile it since `libalpm.so` was updated to version 15.
 If you are using the `-git` version, otherwise if you are using the normal or `-bin` versions you will need to wait for them to get updated.
-Or switch to `-git` up to you.
+Or switch to `-git` (not very recommended), up to you.

 ### Makepkg / Rust

 A few other changes were introduced with this update, especially if you compile your own packages.
-One of the affected files is `makepkg.conf` which contains the flags anf packager info.
+One of the affected files is `makepkg.conf` which contains the flags and packager info.

 Here's how you can merge the changes :